brotherchris65/Portfolio/README.md

 # Data Analysis Portfolio
 portfolio additions for data analysis
+## Click Predictor
+This is a timed test I was given - It is what I can do in a hurry but not representative of a deep study and presentation.
+<p></p>
+<p><a href="https://github.com/brotherchris65/Portfolio/blob/main/What%20makes%20you%20tick.pptx">Simple presentation of results</a><p/>
+<p><a href="https://github.com/brotherchris65/Portfolio/blob/main/Click%20Predictor.html">Notebook used for exploration and graphics</a>   </p>

 ## Google Data Analytics Project
 ### CityBike Presentation
 <a href='https://docs.google.com/presentation/d/1C3lDXse1NKpaWCUbnjYd6fbAQZg2Hrpa77_f4Hn1edI/edit?usp=sharing'>Converting Casuals</a>